Skip to content

 Run the command below to create a simple pipeline.

-kubectl apply -f https://raw.githubusercontent.com/numaproj/numaflow/stable/examples/1-simple-pipeline.yaml
+kubectl apply -f https://raw.githubusercontent.com/numaproj/numaflow/main/examples/1-simple-pipeline.yaml

 To view a list of pipelines you've created, run: